Wednesday, 25 July 2012

 Studies of the role women during the English revolution both in the past and present have been few and far between.
 Ann Hughes’s book Gender and the English Revolution is an attempt to rectify this anomaly.

-History and for that matter historians have not been kind to women who took part in political activity on both sides of the English Civil War.
+History and for that matter, historians have not been kind to women who took part in political activity on both sides of the English Civil War.
 There is a dearth of material on women’s struggle at this time.
-As far as I can ascertain no major biography exists of two of the most important Leveller women Katherine Chidley and Elizabeth Lilburne.
+As far as I can ascertain no major biography exists of two of the most famous Leveller women Katherine Chidley and Elizabeth Lilburne.

-Gender or women’s studies is a new type of historiography and has been taught by universities really only in the last two decades.
+Gender or women’s studies is a new type of historiography and have been taught by universities really only in the last two decades.
 The recent proliferation of books, articles, etc. has many reasons.
-One major factor being the growth of women historians who have started to explore this previously under researched subjects.
-Another no less important reason is that women in general have a much increased degree of political freedom and economic independence than previous generations of women.
+One major factor being the growth of women historians who have started to explore this previously under-researched subjects.
+Another no less important reason is that women, in general, have a much-increased degree of political freedom and economic independence than previous generations of women.

-According to studies women make up nearly fifty per cent of the English working population.
+According to studies, women make up nearly fifty percent of the English working population.
 They also have a degree of freedom not heard of in previous generations.
-In other words the origins of women history studies appeared as a direct result of the struggle for social quality amongst women.
+In other words, the origins of women history studies appeared as a direct result of the struggle for social equality amongst women.

-Whether one agrees with gender studies or not it stands on its own merit and does play an important role particularly as regards research into the role of women in 17th century English revolution.
+Whether one agrees with gender studies or not it stands on its own merit and does play a major role particularly as regards research into the role of women in 17th-century English revolution.

-I must confess that while doing some research for this review it has not been easy in finding relevant material to add to this article.
-In fact research into the role of women in the 17th century revolution is very scarce.
-It is after all over eighty years since Alice Clark wrote a major work analysing the working life of women in the 17th century.
-A very good article on her work and life can be found at Early Modern Notes by Sharon Howard entitled Alice Clark, working women’s historian.
+I must confess that while doing some research for this review, it has not been easy in finding relevant material to add to this article.
+In fact, research into the role of women in the 17th-century revolution is very scarce.
+It is after all over eighty years since Alice Clark wrote a major work analyzing the working life of women in the 17th century.
+A excellent article on her work and life can be found at Early Modern Notes by Sharon Howard entitled Alice Clark, working women’s historian.

-Gender studies became especially strong in within the History Workshop movement.
-The growth of gender studies were facilitated by such books such as E.P.
+Gender studies became unusually high in within the History Workshop movement.
+The growth of sex studies was facilitated by such books such as E.P.
 Thompson’s The Making of the English Working Class in the early 1960s provided a platform for gender studies to grow.
-This coincided with the rise of independent women historians and writers who “insisted that women's experience no longer be 'hidden from history'.
-Sally Alexander and Anna Davin, 'Feminist History', History Workshop Journal, no 1 Spring 1976; Barbara Taylor, Eve and the New Jerusalem: Socialism and Feminism in the 19th Century, 1983.To name just two.
+This coincided with the rise of independent women historians and writers who “insisted that women's experience no longer is 'hidden from history.'
+Sally Alexander and Anna Davin, 'Feminist History,' History Workshop Journal, no 1 Spring 1976; Barbara Taylor, Eve and the New Jerusalem: Socialism and Feminism in the 19th Century, 1983.To name just two.

-It took a lot of courage to participate in the struggles of the day.
-The punishment for doing was swift and brutal, heavy punishment was meted out to those women who rebelled against the prevailing orthodoxy.
-One such ‘rebel’ was Margaret Cavendish who wrote in a tract Philosophical and Physical Opinions (1655),”We are become like worms that only live in the dull earth of ignorance, winding ourselves sometimes out by the help of some refreshing rain of good educations, which seldom is given us; for we are kept like birds in cages to hop up and down in our houses, not suffered to fly abroad to see the several changes of fortune, and the various humours, ordained and created by nature; thus wanting the experiences of nature, we must needs want the understanding and knowledge so consequently prudence, and invention of men: thus by an opinion, which I hope is but an erroneous one in men, we are shut out of all power and authority, despised, and laughed at, the best of our actions are trodden down with scorn, by the overweening conceit men have of themselves and through despisement of us”.
+It took a lot of courage to take part in the struggles of the day.
+The punishment for doing was swift and brutal, the heavy punishment was meted out to those women who rebelled against the prevailing orthodoxy.
+One such ‘rebel’ was Margaret Cavendish who wrote in a tract Philosophical and Physical Opinions (1655),”We become like worms that only live in the dull earth of ignorance, winding ourselves sometimes out by the help of some refreshing rain of good educations, which seldom is given us; for we are kept like birds in cages to hop up and down in our houses, not suffered from flying abroad to see the several changes of fortune, and the various humour, ordained and created by nature; thus wanting the experiences of nature, we must need want the understanding and knowledge so consequently prudence, and invention of men: thus by an opinion, which I hope is but an erroneous one in men, we are shut out of all power and authority, despised, and laughed at, the best of our actions are trodden down with scorn, by the overweening conceit men have of themselves and through despisement of us”.

-Hughes in her book adopts the notion that society’s problem were not the making of a clash of ruling elites or a class struggle but were due to the fact that England was a patriarchal society.
-While Hughes acknowledges the fact that political and economic differences did occur among men and women these are largely ignored and she contends that the main motivating factor for pursuing civil war was struggle of women versus men.
+Hughes in her book adopts the notion that society’s problem was not the making of a clash of ruling elites or a class struggle but was because England was a patriarchal society.
+While Hughes acknowledges the fact that political and economic differences did occur among men and women these are mostly ignored, and she contends that the primary motivating factor for pursuing civil war was the struggle of women versus men.

 Hughes is a noted historian of women’s history of the 17th century.
 On page 29 of the introduction Hughes makes the point that “neither women nor men form a homogeneous category, and in this book their experiences during the English revolution are structured by age, social and marital status, religion, and political allegiance, and sometimes by national or ethnic identity, as well as by gender.
 One category missing from this list is class.

 It must be said that a class understanding of the English revolution has come under sustained attack from revisionists for well over thirty years and has taken differing forms.
-I am not saying that Ann Hughes work is part of this revisionist assault but her uncritical promotion of gender studies and especially the theory that the Civil war can be best understood from a struggle against patriarchy does damage to a class based theory.
+I am not saying that Ann Hughes work is part of this revisionist assault, but her uncritical promotion of gender studies and especially the theory that the Civil War can be best understood from a struggle against patriarchy does damage to a class based approach.

-What then are the strengths of the book I agree with Gaby Mahlberg when she says “The strength of Hughes’s book, and what makes it so valuable to both specialist scholars in the field and their students, is the great wealth of primary source material on which it is based and the ease with which the author moves between the micro-stories of early modern men and women, their wider context and on-going historiographical debates.
-Gender and the English Revolution are likely to join The Causes of the English Civil War (London, 1991) as staple reading for students of the mid seventeenth century”.
+What then are the strengths of the book I agree with Gaby Mahlberg when she says “The power of Hughes’s book, and what makes it so valuable to both specialist scholars in the field and their students, is the great wealth of primary source material on which it is based and the ease with which the author moves between the micro-stories of early modern men and women, their wider context, and ongoing historiographical debates.
+Gender and the English Revolution are likely to join The Causes of the English Civil War (London, 1991) as staple reading for students of the mid-seventeenth century”.

 Alice Clark, Working life of women in the seventeenth century 1919])